 Why I Love This Recipe

-I love making dried fruit in my dehydrator and Dried Mango is one of my absolute favorites!
+I love making dried fruit in my dehydrator like Dehydrated Strawberries or Dehydrated Pears, and Dried Mango is one of my absolute favorites!
 They are just a little chewy, full of tropical flavor, and a great snack.

 The dehydration of fruit, especially mango, intensifies the flavor and the sweetness making it an irresistible handheld treat.
 I also love that this sweet treat is better for me than a candy bar or something processed.